top of page

 Article 75

-Internet access authorization is granted exclusively for work activities.
-All GTCLOUD contributors have the same responsibilities regarding the use of the Internet.
+Authorization for Internet access is granted exclusively for work activities.
+All GTCLOUD collaborators have the same responsibilities regarding Internet use.

 Article 76

-Access to the Internet is restricted exclusively through the Network established for this purpose, that is, through the security system with firewall incorporated in it.
-It is not allowed to access the Internet by directly calling an access service provider and using a browser, or with other Internet tools connecting with a modem.
+Access to the Internet is restricted exclusively through the Network established for it, i.e., through the security system with an incorporated firewall.
+It is not permitted to access the Internet by directly calling an access service provider and using a browser, or with other Internet tools connecting with a modem.

 Article 77

-Internet is a work tool.
-All activities on the Internet must be related to tasks and activities of the work performed.
+The Internet is a work tool.
+All activities on the Internet must be related to the tasks and work activities performed.

 Article 78

-There can only be data transfer from or to the Internet in connection with activities of the work performed.
+Only data transfer to or from the Internet in connection with work-related activities may occur.

 Article 79

-In the event of an important, confidential or relevant data transmission, it can only be transmitted in encrypted form.
+In case a significant, confidential, or relevant data transmission must occur, it may only be transmitted in encrypted form.

 6.16 UPDATES TO THE SECURITY POLICY